Internet, intranet, extranet — potato, po-tah-to, right?

 Why companies use intranet

 - Streamlined knowledge management.
-Companies can securely store and share important documents that help everyone get their work done, including frontline workers and remote teams.
+Companies can securely store and share important documents.
+Everyone — including remote and frontline workers — has the information they need to get their work done.

-- Improved internal communications.
-With a secure intranet, you can make sure all workers receive company-wide updates and interact together.
+- Effective internal communications and collaboration.
+With a secure intranet, you make sure all workers receive company-wide updates.
+You give them the opportunity to communicate and collaborate with one another, too.

-Modern company intranet solutions like Blink offer activity feeds, private messaging, and mobile apps that keep employees connected.
+Modern company intranet solutions, like Blink, keep employees connected.
 You can even track user activity and use workforce insights to measure employee engagement.

 Why companies use extranet

-Some specific examples of when a frontline organization may need an extranet platform could include:
+Some specific use cases for an extranet platform include:

 - Sharing financial data with your auditors and key stakeholders